 As per the records, federal regulation has increased over the past three-and-a-half decades.
 Whereas the number of new entrepreneurial ventures floated has gradually gone down.
 A chart has been provided for the readers knowledge.
 According to the researchers working at Hudson Institute, Heritage Foundation, Hoover Institution and Ewing Marion Kauffman Foundation, the pattern shown in the given chart confirms a definite trend and is more than just a pattern.

+The correlation between the number of rules’ pages in the Federal Register and the per capita rate of new employer business creation is -0.67 within a period of 1977 to 2012.
+On the same note, the number of pages comprising the Code of Federal Regulation and the per capita rate of business creation, similarly, correlates to -0.78 during in the same given period.
 Both these measures are one of the most widely used calculations that reveal the actual scope of federal regulation and the estimates of governmental rulemaking.
 To help you understand, a correlation figure of 1.00 implies that both of them are parallel to each other and so, are in sync with one another.

 However, any correlation do not always reveal the real causation.
 Still, researchers make use of many reasons to prove that the increased frequency of business regulation is acting as a huge deterrent for the wannabe entrepreneurs.
 Heritage Foundation’s Anthony Kim shares that many entrepreneurial attempts are rendered marginal or unprofitable due to the inflated cost of regulatory compliance.
 This is basically uneconomical and discouraging and that they contribute to the sharp drop in the number of people foraying into entrepreneurship.